-Andrew received a B.A. in Law & Policy and Philosophy from Dickinson College in 2013, and graduated cum laude from Brooklyn Law School in 2016.
-While in law school, Andrew served as Executive Notes & Comments Editor of Brooklyn Journal of Corporate, Commercial and Financial Law, and competed as a national team member of the Moot Court Honor Society’s Trial Division.
+Andrew received his undergraduate degree in Law & Policy and Philosophy from Dickinson College in Pennsylvania, and graduated cum laude from Brooklyn Law School.
+While in law school, Andrew served as Executive Notes & Comments Editor of the Brooklyn Journal of Corporate, Commercial, and Financial Law, and competed as a national team member of the Moot Court Honor Society’s Trial Division.

-Outside the office, Andrew is an avid distance runner and enjoys exploring his home borough of Brooklyn in search of new restaurants.
-He also currently serves as secretary of the New York City Bar Association’s Hospitality Law Committee.
+Outside the firm, Andrew is an avid distance runner and enjoys exploring his home borough of Brooklyn in search of new restaurants.
+He is also a member of the New York City Bar Association’s Hospitality Law Committee.

-Andrew is admitted to practice in New York.
+Andrew is admitted to practice law in New York.

-Ryan began working at Helbraun & Levey in the summer of 2016 as a summer associate.
-He is a graduate of Fordham University School of Law.
-While at Fordham, Ryan received specializations in Business and Financial Law and Intellectual Property and Information Law.
-Before beginning at the firm, he held many positions throughout the collegiate and professional sports industries.
-Among these, he worked for the compliance office of the University of Florida athletic department and also interned for the legal department of the New Jersey Devils and Prudential Center.
+Ryan received his B.S. and M.S. from the University of Florida and his J.D. from Fordham University School of Law.
+While at Fordham, he received specializations in Business and Financial Law and Intellectual Property and Information Law.
+Before beginning at the firm, Ryan held many positions throughout the collegiate and professional sports industries.

-Ryan is a proud graduate of the University of Florida, receiving both a Bachelor’s and Master’s degree in Sport Management.
-Outside the firm, he enjoys exploring the city’s many bars and restaurants, travelling, and watching sports.
+Outside of the firm, he enjoys exploring the city’s many bars and restaurants, traveling, and watching sports.

-Ryan is admitted to practice law in New York.
+Ryan is admitted to practice law in New York and Florida.

 Mitchell brings decades of sophisticated corporate law experience to Helbraun Levey serving as “of counsel” to the firm.
 He is a founding partner of Littman Krooks LLP and heads its corporate and securities department.
 Throughout his career, Mitchell has represented clients in hundreds of private and public securities offerings, mergers and acquisitions, and corporate transactions.
 He provides a wide range of services to the hospitality industry, including equity and debt financings, joint venture, management and licensing deals, mergers and acquisitions, and, public market exits.